Jonas-Meier/FrustratinglySimpleFsDet/README.md

 * `NOVEL_OVERSAMPLING_FACTOR`: Use this factor (NOF) to re-balance the dataset for fine-tuning (e.g. if a `BASE_SHOT_MULTIPLIER` larger than 1 was used.

 Similar to the base-trainings, fine-tunings are best run with the appropriate script, `tools/run_experiments.py`.
 We modified the original script to create a fresh config for each training and to not read in existing configs and modifying them, which required the existance of an example config for every possible configuration.
 This way, we are more flexible and the config/-directory is more clean since we just store configs we really need.
 Since the amount of possible arguments is very large, we recommend using the corresponding wrapper `wrapper_fine_tuning.py` for starting fine-tunings.
 The most important arguments are:
-* --dataset, --class-split, --gpu-ids, --num-threads, --layers, --bs, --augmentations and --override-config work the same way as for the base-training
+* --dataset, --class-split, --gpu-ids, --num-threads, --layers, --bs, --augmentations, --override-config, --resume, --force-retrain and --opts work the same way as for the base-training
 * --classfier: use regular `fc` or `cosine` classifier
 * --tfa: use two-stage fine-tuning approach (Trains a net on only novel classes to obtain novel class initialization for regular fine-tuning), turned off by default.
 When turned off, this equals the `randinit` surgery type.
 * --discard-base-weights and --discard-bg-weights: When set, discards the base class predictor weights and background class predictor weights, obtained from the base training, at the surgery, for fine-tuning.
 On default, both is disabled which will keep those parameters for fine-tuning.